Need for Closure Scale (NFCS)

 The 5 Sub-Scales of Cognitive Motivation

-The Need for Closure Scale (NFCS) evaluates overall cognitive motivation by breaking it down into five distinct sub-dimensions:
+The Need for Closure Scale (NFCS) helps measure an individual's need for certainty, structure, and avoidance of ambiguity, by breaking it down into five distinct sub-dimensions spread across 41 questions:

 • Need for Order: A strong preference for structure, neatness, and systematic organisation in daily life and work environments.